Call Today 310-453-1234

 Hopefully, the physicians who commonly treat patients with corticosteroids will educate themselves on these dangers and stop recommending the treatment.
 In the meantime, patients can protect themselves and choose treatments that repair rather than damage the joint.

-Choose Regenerative Orthopedics to achieve the pain relief you desire, and get back to the activities you enjoy doing.
+Choose Regenerative Orthopedics to achieve the pain relief you desire and get back to the activities you enjoy doing.

 References